Login to MyTax will be blocked starting 4.00 pm on Thursday 29 January (from 16:00).

 Do not include the following:

-- Most sales not subject to VAT, such as social, health and medical services
+Most sales not subject to VAT, including fees for a performance when VAT-exempt, social services, health and medical services.

 The threshold for small-scale activity is fixed at €20,000 although a company might begin its business part way through the year.